cartheur/aiventure-eami/README.md

 ![game output](/images/output.png "output")

+The meaning implied in the data, Chapter Six of (1982), is:

+<-talk about the data and its meaning/context->

 ## Experiments

 Last summer (2022) a set of Alpha-1 experiments were run with the emulator.
 It was discovered due to the length of runtime of some routines, it was a good idea to run it on an embedded board.
 The first choice was a NVIDIA Jetson that kept shutting down about four minutes into the running script.
 The next choice was a raspberry pi.
 As the version 3s are not suitable, an order was placed for a pi-4 that only arrived a few weeks ago.
 This project will revisit these experiments using the emulator on the pi-4.